Andrew Yang: 2024 election cycle

-After Trump's win in the U.S. presidential election, Politico reached out to Yang and Democratic thinkers to see what they thought the party needed to do to improve itself.
-Yang's response was featured in a Politico article where he proposed that the Democrats should apologize for sandbagging Bernie Sanders in the 2016 primary, name Dean Phillips the new chair of the DNC for being the only Democrat with the character to sacrifice his career for the good of the country, apologize for not having a competitive primary this year, to back the Local Journalism Sustainability Act to provide a path for local journalism, back the Fair Representation Act as a way to fight gerrymandering and give voice to voters in the minority party of a district, and abandon policing cultural behaviors to instead focusing their political capital on improving Americans' standard of living.
+After Trump's win in the U.S. presidential election, Politico reached out to "Democratic thinkers", including Yang, to see what they thought the Party needed to do to improve itself.
+Yang proposed that the Democrats should apologize for "sandbagging Bernie Sanders in the 2016 primary", as well as for not having a competitive 2024 primary, name Dean Phillips the new chair of the DNC "as the only Democrat with the character to sacrifice his career for the good of the country."
+He also said they should "pledge never to back extremists in Republican primaries to boost a more beatable opponent in the general election," and that they should back the Local Journalism Sustainability Act to provide a path for local journalism, and the Fair Representation Act to fight gerrymandering, as well as "abandon policing cultural behaviors" to instead focus on improving Americans' standard of living; "In many ways, these all boil down to one thing: The Democratic Party should act more democratically."

+In his book Hey Yang, Where's My Thousand Bucks?, published in February 2026, Yang teased another shot at the White House, noting, “the odds of my running again are high”.
 During a podcast interview with Scott Galloway and Anthony Scaramucci, Yang did not rule out a potential future presidential run.